shrudex/DSE/Database Lab/Week05/commands.md

 5.7 List the employee names who has more work experience in project P1 compared to experience of every employee working in project P2. (set comparison)
 ```
+SELECT e.NAME
+FROM EMP e
+JOIN work_EXP we1 ON e.EMPCODE = we1.EMPCODE
+JOIN work_EXP we2 ON e.EMPCODE = we2.EMPCODE
+WHERE we1.prjid = 'P1'
+GROUP BY e.empcode, e.name
+HAVING MAX(we1.work_experience) > COALESCE(MAX(CASE WHEN we2.prjid = 'P2' THEN we2.work_experience END), 0);
 ```

 5.8 List the name of employees who workedin the project and client combinations in which Empcode 100 has worked.
 (Use set cardinality)